Polish Migration: Mobilities, Material Culture, Brexit, Scandinavia

-Throughout my research I have maintained a strong focus on the ‘told’ aspects of migrants’ lives.
 A commitment to the moral significance of narrative and storytelling for revealing migrants’ experiences has led me to explore the ‘back histories’ of migration – how migrants talk about their lives before, as well as during and after migration.
-This has led to interests in, in the case of Polish refugee movements, intergenerational story transmission and second generation ‘postmemory’ of war and deportation; the narrated historical geography of socialist Poland, including the influence of western things, navigating the shortage economy and relationships with the state; and experiences of post-socialist transition, especially among young Polish people.
-I have also written about the relationship between history, memory and migration in the UK context – something which is also very important in my teaching.
-As a former historian I remain very interested in historical aspects of migration and I am the listowner for the mailing list email@example.com.
-I am now working on a new project on the stories of first generation migrants in Liverpool.
+This includes intergenerational story transmission and second generation Polish ‘postmemory’ of WW2 and deportation; the narrated historical geography of socialist Poland, including the influence of western things, navigating the shortage economy and the reach of the state; and experiences of post-socialist transition.
+I have also written about history, memory and migration in the context of the UK, and in Liverpool.
+Most recently I have been writing about graphic narratives as cultural representations of the ‘refugee crisis’, and their scope to act as new decolonial archives.

-I have further interests in the interconnections between place, mobility, social interactions and materiality, brought together by a small project undertaken in a neighborhood of Leicester which has high population turnover or ‘churn’ – research which was seed-funded by De Montfort University’s Mile2 initiative.
-This research has allowed me to consider broader issues relating to the impacts of neo-liberal capitalism on social relations and experiences of place within the UK.
+I have an interest in the interconnections between place, mobility, social interactions and materiality, brought together by a project undertaken in a neighbourhood of Leicester which has high population turnover or ‘churn’.
 Theoretically, it considers the usefulness of the concept of assemblage for understanding the materiality of neighbourhood relationships, the value of the notion of conviviality for underlining the ‘smallness’ of socially significant interactions, and reflects on the porosity of home spaces in the face of wider, structural economic and social forces.
 I have also been the CI on a British Academy grant which explored the physical environment in Toxteth and how different residents relate to the area.